+- Grammars

 - Academies

 - More coasting schools

 - A new Education White Paper

-- Assessment: the loss of Key Stage 1 SATs
+- The loss of Key Stage 1 SATs

 - The introduction of a new national baseline

-- Best fit or not
+- Final ideas on the National Funding Formula

 - The dreaded GDPR

-- A maths specialist in every school

 - Training every teacher to be a mental health worker!

+- What of supervision for head teachers?

+The shrinking of the teaching and leadership workforce as the pressure begins to bite...